kevinkenan/subtext-manual/README.md

-This repo contains the manual for [Subtext](https://github.com/kevinkenan/subtext).

-It is also meant to be used as a Subtext example.
+This repo contains the source for the [Subtext](https://github.com/kevinkenan/subtext) manual.
+The generated manual is [online](https://kevinkenan.github.io/subtext/index.html), but the source code is presented here as an example of Subtext's use.